 BVCC is part of Wal-Mart’s Round-Up program where BVCC can be a selected charity for a small donation when online purchases are made from Wal-Mart.

+Members were requested to fill out the membership survey at https://bvcomputerclub.org/survey.php to indicate positions at BVCC in which they might be willing to serve.

 The meeting tonight presented “Cloud Storage Revisted” by Joel Ewing and an APCUG video.